tidev/titanium-docs/docs/api/titanium/network/socket/tcp.md

 successfully, your `connected` callback is invoked, and you can send and receive data on the socket.
 If the socket connection fails, your `error` callback is invoked.

-After a socket is connected, you can access it like any other [Titanium.IOStream](Titanium.IOStream).
+After a socket is connected, you can access it like any other <Titanium.IOStream>.
-Note that the socket's `read` and `write` methods may block, so in most cases you should use the asynchronous [read](Titanium.Stream.read), [write](Titanium.Stream.write) and [pump](Titanium.Stream.pump) methods provided by the [Titanium.Stream](Titanium.Stream) module, rather than using the socket object's `read` and `write` methods directly.
+Note that the socket's `read` and `write` methods may block, so in most cases you should use the asynchronous [read](Titanium.Stream.read), [write](Titanium.Stream.write) and [pump](Titanium.Stream.pump) methods provided by the <Titanium.Stream> module, rather than using the socket object's `read` and `write` methods directly.

 A familiarity with the basics of BSD socket programming is recommended before using sockets with Titanium.

-Use the [createTCP](Titanium.Network.Socket.createTCP) method to create a TCP socket.
+Use the <Titanium.Network.Socket.createTCP> method to create a TCP socket.

 <ApiDocs/>